strategy-coach/workspaces-host/README.md

   observabilty tools for SOC2 and other compliance requirements.
 - We use `OpenObserve` for metrics, tracing, logging and similar application lifecycle obsverability.
+- Use `setup-java-amazon-corretto` function (`~/.config/fish/functions/setup-java-amazon-corretto.fish`) to install opinionated Java.
+Use `inspect-java-home-env` to help with JAVA_HOME value.

 ## Environment Variables